alessioferrari/VoiceBiofeedEmo/README.md

 **Usage**
 To run all the experiments, with the different configurations, you need to:

-1. Copy in the Data folder all files from Data-imputation OR Data-no-imputation

-2. Run the following command with the different combinations of options:
+1. Run the following command with the different combinations of options:

-> python main_multi_set_smote.py <OVERSAMPLING> <SCALING> <SEARCH_TYPE>
+> python main_multi_set_smote.py <OVERSAMPLING> <SCALING> <SEARCH_TYPE> <IMPUTATION>

 OVERSAMPLING: 'yes' or 'no', indicates whether you want to apply oversampling with SMOTE
 SCALING: 'yes' or 'no', indicates whether data should be standardized
 SEARCH_TYPE: 'grid' or 'random', indicates the type of search algorithm to use in hyperparameter tuning
+IMPUTATION: 'yes' or 'no' or '3-labels'.
+Indicates whether the experiments should be run on data with imputation ('yes', folder 'Data-imputation' will be used), without imputation ('no', folder 'Data-no-imputation' is used, or 3-labels ('3-labels', folder 'Data-3-labels' is used)

+The results will be stored in the <RESULT_FOLDER>, named:

+> 'Results'+'-over-['+<OVERSAMPLING>+']-scale-['+<SCALING>+']-imp-['+<IMPUTATION>+']'

+For example:

+> Results-over-[yes]-scale-[yes]-imp-[no]/

-3. After each run, results are generated as CSV files in the Data folder, with the same name of the input files and the '-res' postfix.
+2. After each run, results are generated as CSV files in the Data folder, with the same name of the input files and the '-res' postfix.
 To visualise a summary of these files, run the following command:

-> python main_visualise_results.py
+> python main_visualise_results.py <RESULT_FOLDER>

-4. The process above need to be repeated each time the command at step 2 is run with different options.
-Please notice that at each run results are overwritten in the Data folder.
+3. The process above need to be repeated each time the command at step 1 is run with different options.

+WARNING: be aware that the option SCALING='no', when using SVM and MLP can lead to overly long computation times, as these algorithms are designed to use scaled data.